 - Preheat oven to 350 degrees.

 - Separate pumpkin seeds from pulp, then transfer to a baking sheet.
-Let dry for 30 minutes.
+Let dry for at least 30 minutes.

 - Drizzle seeds with olive oil, then sprinkle with salt, pepper, and other seasonings (if using) to taste.
 Mix well.